bbc/gel-grid/README.md

-# GEL Demos
+# GEL Grid

-Working examples of documented BBC GEL guidelines and patterns.

-This repository gives a 'GEL Demo' wrapper to use with Github pages.
+A demo of the GEL Grid.

 Work in progress.